 Diamond accents when incorporated into the ring add a touch of sparkle and glamour.
 If you choose a style with diamond accents, there are a variety of setting options to consider.
 Diamond accents can either span just a portion of the ring or fully encircle the entire band in an "eternity" style.

-In this glamorous setting type, accents are set closely together for a dazzling, diamond encrusted look.
+Pave/Bead Set - In this glamorous setting type, accents are set closely together for a dazzling, diamond encrusted look.
 The accents are held securely in place by small beads of precious metal.
+This is a very popular and versatile setting style, with shared prongs and usually a slightly beveled side wall.